projectsbyandy/contract-testing/README.md

 via VSCode
 - In powershell navigate to `Contract-Testing\src\ConsumerJs.FilmMuseum`
 - Run `npm install`
-  - if there are any dependency failures please run `npm install --legacy-per-dep`
 - Open in VS code from this folder
 - Open extensions, search for `Jest` and install the extension called Jest.
 - Navigate to the Testing area on the left hand panel